The 20 Best Triple-Negative Breast Cancer Doctors Near Me

 Offers Telehealth

 Dr. Lynce received her medical degree from the Universidade Nova de Lisboa, Portugal in 2004.
 She completed her residency in Internal Medicine and fellowship in Hematology and Medical Oncology at MedStar Washington Hospital Center/MedStar Georgetown University Hospital in Washington, DC.
 She was faculty at MedStar Georgetown University Hospital from 2015 to 2020 where she served as the institutional PI for Alliance and the co-PI for the National Capital Area (NCA) Minority/Underserved NCORP.
 In 2020, she joined the staff of Dana-Farber Cancer Institute and Brigham and Women's Hospital, where she is a medical oncologist and clinical investigator in the Breast Oncology Center.
 Her research focuses on inflammatory breast cancer, triple-negative breast cancer, BRCA-associated breast cancers and novel therapies in the treatment of breast cancer.
 Dr. Lynce is rated as an Elite provider by MediFind in the treatment of Triple-Negative Breast Cancer.
-Her top areas of expertise are Inflammatory Breast Cancer, Breast Cancer, Triple-Negative Breast Cancer, Angiosarcoma, and Salpingo-Oophorectomy.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Inflammatory Breast Cancer, Breast Cancer, Triple-Negative Breast Cancer, Angiosarcoma, and Salpingo-Oophorectomy.
+Dr. Lynce is board certified in Medical Oncology.

 Elite in Triple-Negative Breast Cancer